 Our Documents Library (Members Only) is now also live.

-Our next free to members Master Class will be on the afternoon of 9th September 2014 at Mazar's offices near Tower Bridge, London.
+Our next Master Class will be on the afternoon of 9th September 2014 at Mazar's offices near Tower Bridge, London.
 The keynote speaker is Malcolm Driscoll, the detective who investigated Joyti De Laurey's multi-million pound fraud against her employers at Goldman Sachs.
-Rachael Tiffen, well known in the world of public sector counter fraud work and CIPFA's new lead on their recently launched Counter Fraud Centre will give a presentation outlining CIPFA's future plans for the Counter Fraud Centre, including the functions that CIPFA is inheriting from the abolished Audit Commission.
+Rachael Tiffen, CIPFA's Head of Counter Fraud Centre will give a presentation outlining CIPFA's future plans for the Counter Fraud Centre, including the functions that CIPFA is inheriting from the abolished Audit Commission.
 There will also be a presentation the perils and pitfalls of whistleblowing from Peter Tickner, current chair of ICFS, who as well as famously having been prevented from giving evidence as a whistle-blower at the Leveson inquiry into police - press relations has himself conducted a number of investigations triggered by whistle-blowers.